 You are responsible for advising Equitable of any inaccuracies or changes to your Personal Information (such as a change of address, telephone numbers, current address, marital status, etc.).
 If any of your Personal Information changes or you discover inaccuracies in our data, you are required to advise us so we can update our records.
 Please be prepared to verify your identity when updating or changing your Personal Information.

-Subject to contractual and legal restrictions as well as reasonable notice, you may request access to or correction of the Personal Information we hold about you at any time by submitting a written request to the Chief Privacy Officer.
+Subject to contractual and legal restrictions as well as reasonable notice, you may request access to, correction or deletion of the Personal Information we hold about you at any time by submitting a written request to the Chief Privacy Officer.
 Please be prepared to verify your identity upon making such a request.
-We will respond to your access request within 30 days of receiving all necessary information, or advise you if we require additional time.
+We will respond to your request within 30 days of receiving all necessary information, or advise you if we require additional time.

 Please note that we may not be able to provide you access to your Personal Information in certain situations (e.g., if disclosing the information would reveal confidential commercial information or information about a third party).
 If this is the case, we will inform you of the reasons that we were unable to provide you access.

 Subject to legal, regulatory and contractual requirements, you can refuse or withdraw your consent to our collection, use or disclosure of your Personal Information at any time by giving us reasonable notice.
-Depending on the circumstances, however, withdrawal of your consent may prevent us from providing you or continuing to provide you with some products and services or information that may be of value to you.
+In certain circumstances, your consent cannot be withdrawn.
+For example, you may not withdraw your consent where our collection, use and sharing are permitted or required by law, is required to ensure we have correct and up-to-date information about you, such as current address or is necessary to manage our business including the sharing of information when we assign our rights to others for business transactions.

 If you have, or have provided a guarantee for, a credit product with us (such as a mortgage or line of credit), you may not, during the term of the facility, withdraw your consent to our ongoing collection, use or disclosure of your Personal Information in connection with such product.
 We can continue to disclose your Personal Information to credit bureaus even after the credit facility has matured and been paid out and you may not withdraw your consent to our doing so.
 We do this to help maintain the accuracy, completeness and integrity of the credit reporting system.